 Skip Navigation

-An illustrated image showing an annotation in Sketch on a yellow background
+An illustrated image showing a comment in Sketch on a yellow background

 What’s new

-Read on to find out more about annotations, and how to start using them in your documents.
+Read on to find out more about commenting, and how to make the most of them in your documents.

-You can add an annotation anywhere on the Canvas, then tag people to get their attention.
+You can add a comment anywhere on the Canvas, then tag people to get their attention.

-Annotations replace Artboard-level comments, and any existing Artboard-level comments you have in your documents will appear as an annotation in the top-left corner of the Artboard they relate to.
+On-Canvas comments replace Artboard-level comments, and any existing Artboard-level comments you have in your documents will appear as a comment in the top-left corner of the Artboard they relate to.

-If you add an annotation to a point on an Artboard, that annotation will stay attached to that Artboard — even if you or someone else moves that Artboard in the Mac app.
-Of course, you can move any annotation to another point on the Canvas whenever you want.
+If you add a comment to an Artboard, it’ll stay attached to that Artboard — even if you or someone else moves that Artboard in the Mac app.
+Of course, you can move any comment to another point on the Canvas whenever you want.

-Annotations that you haven’t viewed yet — or ones that include unread replies — will appear as an orange pin on the Canvas.
-When you’ve viewed an annotation or its replies, the pin will turn grey.
+Comments that you haven’t viewed yet — or ones that include unread replies — will appear as orange pins on the Canvas.
+When you’ve viewed a comment or its replies, the pin will turn grey.

-Want to see all the annotations on a specific page?
-You can do it in the web app.
-You’ll find them in the Comments tab in the sidebar.
-Clicking on any comment in the list will jump you right to the annotation on the Canvas, so you can instantly see it in context.
+Want to see all the comments on a specific page?
+In the web app, you’ll find them in the Comments tab in the sidebar.
+Clicking on any comment in the list will jump you right to the comment on the Canvas, so you can instantly see it in context.

 You can see all the comments on your current page on the Canvas or in the sidebar on the right of the web app.
 Click one to jump right to it.

-You can delete an annotation by opening it, clicking the button and choosing Delete….
-We’ll be adding the option to resolve comments very soon.
+You can delete a comment by opening it, clicking the button and choosing Delete.
+You can also resolve comments — more on that below!

-Want to link someone to a specific point in your document?
-Simply click the button in the annotation and copy the link to it.
+Want to link someone to a specific comment in your document?
+Simply click the button in the comment and choose Copy Link.
 Sharing feedback via other platforms like Slack or Notion just got a whole lot easier.

-When someone visits the link, they’ll be taken right to that annotation in the web app.
-They’ll jump directly to focus on the annotation itself in context, whether it’s on an Artboard or just somewhere on the Canvas.
+When someone visits the link, they’ll be taken right to that comment in context, whether it’s on an Artboard or just somewhere on the Canvas.

-When you create an annotation, or contribute to the conversation in a thread, you’ll automatically follow it and receive notifications for any new replies in the web app.
-If you want to keep your notifications more manageable, simply unfollow an individual annotation — or the entire document.
+When you create a comment, or contribute to the conversation in a thread, you’ll automatically follow it and receive notifications for any new replies in the web app.
+If you want to keep your notifications more manageable, simply unfollow an individual comment — or the entire document.
 If you haven’t commented on a document but want to get notifications about new comments, you can do that too.

 You can follow and unfollow individual threads, or the entire document if you like.